jb55/kindlize/README.md

 where [`1211.1379`](http://arxiv.org/abs/1211.1379) is the arXiv identifier for the paper you want to read, and `astrocoffee` is the name of the directory you want to keep this file under your `dropDir` and `incomingDir`.

-As shown by `example.cfg`, I have created a local directory  `~/Dropbox/kindle_sync/` for storing kindlized pdfs, and this pdf (turns out to be, _accidentally_, `Zu12.pdf`) will go into `~/Dropbox/kindle_sync/astrocoffee` directory.
+As indicated by `example.cfg`, I have created a local directory `~/Dropbox/kindle_sync/` as my `dropDir` for storing kindlized pdfs, so that the reformated pdf (turns out to be, _accidentally_, `Zu12.pdf`) will go into `~/Dropbox/kindle_sync/astrocoffee` directory.

 The above command will also enable you to preview the kindlized pdf using your favorite `pdfviewer`.

-I have also created a new directory under Kindle `documents/incoming/` to synchronize to the `~/Dropbox/kindle_sync/` directory on my computer.
-To synchronize, simply plug in your Kindle and make sure that the Kindle filesystem is accessible, then run
+I have also created a new directory under Kindle `documents/incoming/` as my `incomingDir` to synchronize to the `~/Dropbox/kindle_sync/` directory on my computer.
+To synchronize, simply plug in your Kindle and make sure that the Kindle filesystem is accessible (e.g., in my case, `/media/Kindle/` exists.), then run

     kindlize